-If you wish to purchase a bottle baby, please inform us as soon as possible so that we can give your kid the best possible chance at taking a bottle.
+If you wish to purchase a bottle baby, please inform us upon our birth notification to you so that we can give your kid the best possible chance at taking a bottle.
 After a certain length of time, it becomes difficult to transition a kid from mom to a bottle.
 We will not sell more than two bottle kids to one household unless the buyer is an experienced bottle feeder.
 Bottle feeding can be difficult if it is new to you so we just want to make sure our customers are as well equipped as possible.
 This is why we also make sure to give our new-to-goats friends a "how to" session on proper bottle feeding as well as provide a packet describing our tips and tricks for bottle feeding kids to provide further guidance.

 No goats will be sold to homes that do not already have goats unless more than one goat is purchased.
 Goats require goat companionship and so this is something that is non-negotiable.
 We are always happy to set you up with a wether companion (at a small cost) for your new kid if you do not have goats yet.

 Wethers will not be banded before 12 weeks of age, at this time you are welcome to bring your kid back to us for banding or you can have a person of your choice perform the banding or castration.
 We do not sell breeding pairs as we feel this sets new goat owners up for failure.
 If you already own both male and female goats, then we do have other options available that can be addressed on a case-by-case basis.

 All kids will be sold with their ADGA registration unless purchasing a wether.
 Male kids will only be sold with registration paperwork if being purchased as a buck.
 All bucks and does will be tattooed and disbudded.
 Kids purchased after three weeks of age will receive CDT vaccination at appropriate ages (four weeks and eight weeks).